edgexfoundry/edgex-docs/docs_src/microservices/device/remote/Ch-RemoteNonSecure.md

 1. Set up the two nodes to be ready for remote deployment.
-Refer to [USB Service Setup](../services/device-usb-camera/walkthrough/setup.md) for system requirements and dependencies such as Git, Docker, Docker Compose, etc. Additionally Golang needs to be installed in the remote node where the device-usb-camera service will be built and run natively.
+Refer to [USB Service Setup](../services/device-usb-camera/walkthrough/setup.md) for system requirements and dependencies such as Git, Docker, Docker Compose, etc. Additionally Golang needs to be installed in the remote node if the device-usb-camera service will be built and run natively.

 1. Next step is to install [EdgeX compose](https://github.com/edgexfoundry/edgex-compose) in the host node which will be used to run all EdgeX core services.
 So clone the `edgex-compose`
    repository: